 Mini flatbread pizzas

-Banana sliced and topped with nut/seed butters.
+Banana slices topped with nut/seed butters.

 Is your immune system really protecting you?